Trauma Treatment & EMDR Psychotherapy

 - Somatic Experiencing takes advantage of the body’s unique ability to heal itself.
 The focus of therapy is on bodily sensations, rather than thoughts and memories about the traumatic event.
 By concentrating on what’s happening in your body, you gradually get in touch with trauma-related energy and tension.
 From there, your natural survival instincts take over, safely releasing this pent-up energy through shaking, crying, and other forms of physical release.

-- Cognitive-behavioural therapy helps you process and evaluate your thoughts and some feelings about a trauma.
-While cognitive-behavioural therapy doesn’t treat the physiological effects of trauma, it can be helpful when used in addition to a body-based therapy such as Somatic Experiencing or EMDR.
+- Trauma-Focussed Cognitive-behavioural Therapy helps you process and evaluate your thoughts and some feelings about a trauma.
+While trauma-focussed cognitive-behavioural therapy doesn’t treat the physiological effects of trauma, it can be helpful when used in addition to a body-based therapy such as Somatic Experiencing or EMDR.

 For More Information: